carlosbelardi/lendingtree_reviews/README.md

 * Date of review
 * Author's location

-Errors look like this
+Errors look like this:
 ```
 {
     "error": "URL is invalid or not for lendingtree.com"
 }
 ```
-You can also hit other pages of that same company's reviews by passing a modified URL such as
+You can also hit other pages of that same company's reviews by passing a modified URL such as:
 ```
 https://www.lendingtree.com/reviews/mortgage/pacific-beneficial-mortgage-company/44396611?sort=&pid=4
 ```